tim-kos/CakePHP-Asset-Management-Plugin/README.md

 ./cake prebuild_assets

-This will build all packaged and minified files for all combinations of languages, layouts.
+This will build all packaged and minified files for all combinations of languages and layouts.

 You can supply the list of languages you want to build javascript files for via the lang parameter.